 Picture by Angelo Bonini

-Currently based in New York, the vocalist extraordinaire has had the opportunity to perform at Birdland Theater, Minton's Playhouse, Smalls Jazz Club, and at Jazz At Lincoln Center, as well as several other venues throughout the city.
-Jamile has also received high praise for her performances at the La Spezia Jazz Festival in Italy and in her recent tour in Mexico City with guitar virtuoso Saul Cosme.
+Currently based in New York, the vocalist extraordinaire has had the opportunity to perform at Mezzrow, Birdland Theater, Minton's Playhouse, Smalls Jazz Club, and at Jazz At Lincoln Center, as well as several other venues throughout the city.
+Jamile has also received high praise for her performances at the La Spezia Jazz Festival in Italy and in Mexico City.
 Her voice was the protagonist on Grammy nominated pianist Mike Holober’s soon to be released project ‘Don’t Let Go’ and she was also part of the recording of the Latin Grammy nominated album ‘Selfie’ by Jair Oliveira.
 Jamile captivates audiences with her unique phrasing and heartfelt tone influenced by the vocal jazz tradition united with her unique Brazilian roots.